Some stunning layouts

 8. ken says:

-loved the detailed photos and there is nothing wrong with the video ether as I can see at this end but I do not look for fuck ups as long as the locos and cars run smoothly who cares lol
+loved the detailed photos and there is nothing wrong with the video ether as I can see at this end but I do not look for mess ups as long as the locos and cars run smoothly who cares lol

 after all aint that’s what its all for is showing it off lol